 Professional Licensure Programs

-For other U.S. states and territories, this may or may not be the case.
+For other US states and territories, this may or may not be the case.
 Within a given profession, educational requirements for licensure vary from state to state.
-To assist students who now live or may one day live outside of Utah, SUU is currently updating and annually reviewing a resource that explains whether each SUU professional program fulfills educational requirements for a license credential in each U.S. state and territory.
-In addition, students who want assistance making this determination for themselves can contact either their
+To assist students who now live or may one day live outside of Utah, SUU is currently maintaining a resource that explains whether each SUU professional program fulfills educational requirements for a license credential in each US state and territory.
+If students have additional questions or want further assistant making a determination, they can contact either their

 • Department Chair OR